Polatuzumab vedotin

+Polatuzumab vedotin was approved for medical use in the United States in June 2019, in Australia in October 2019, in the European Union in January 2020, and in Canada in November 2020.

+Medical uses

+Polatuzumab vedotin is indicated in combination with bendamustine and a rituximab product for the treatment of adults with relapsed or refractory diffuse large B-cell lymphoma.

+Polivy in combination with rituximab, cyclophosphamide, doxorubicin, and prednisone (R-CHP) is indicated for the treatment of adults with previously untreated diffuse large B-cell lymphoma (DLBCL).

 History

-In June 2019, polatuzumab vedotin-piiq was approved in the United States in combination with the chemotherapy bendamustine and a rituximab product (a combination known as "BR"), to treat adult patients with diffuse large B-cell lymphoma (DLBCL) that has progressed or returned after at least two prior therapies.
+In June 2019, polatuzumab vedotin was approved in the United States in combination with the chemotherapy bendamustine and a rituximab product, to treat adults with diffuse large B-cell lymphoma (DLBCL) that has progressed or returned after at least two prior therapies.
 Polatuzumab vedotin is a novel antibody-drug conjugate, and DLBCL is the most common type of non-Hodgkin lymphoma.

-The U.S. Food and Drug Administration (FDA) granted accelerated approval to polatuzumab vedotin used in combination with the chemotherapy bendamustine and a rituximab product.
-Further clinical trials are required to verify and describe the clinical benefit of polatuzumab vedotin.
+The US Food and Drug Administration (FDA) granted accelerated approval to polatuzumab vedotin used in combination with the chemotherapy bendamustine and a rituximab product.

 The FDA approved polatuzumab vedotin based primarily on evidence from one clinical trial (NCT02257567) that was conducted in the United States, Canada, Europe, and Asia.
-Patients who participated in the trial had lymphoma that came back or did not improve after prior treatment.

-The FDA granted the application of polatuzumab vedotin-piiq breakthrough therapy designation, priority review designation, and orphan drug designation.
+Participants in the trial had lymphoma that came back or did not improve after prior treatment.
+The FDA granted the application of polatuzumab vedotin breakthrough therapy, priority review, and orphan drug designations.
 The FDA granted the approval of Polivy to Genentech.